Staying active was my key to recovery, says Di

 Having finished her treatment four years ago and wishing to support other individuals in a similar position to herself, Di has taken up the role of Macmillan Move More Physical Activity Coordinator.

-Established in 2016 by Macmillan Cancer Support and Sports Partnership Herefordshire and Worcestershire, the Move More programme is available across Worcestershire and aims to help people living with cancer in the county to benefit from physical activity as a part of a healthy lifestyle.
+Established in 2016 by Macmillan Cancer Support and Active Herefordshire and Worcestershire, the Move More programme is available across Worcestershire and aims to help people living with cancer in the county to benefit from physical activity as a part of a healthy lifestyle.

 The programme is part of the charity's national campaign to ensure that people living with cancer are supported to become physically active before, during and after their treatment.